oracle-livelabs/pts/ai-vector-search-fundamentals/4-approximate_search/approx_search.md

 In this task we will run the same queries we ran in the the Exhaustive Search lab, but now we will run approximate similarity searches with the vector index that we just created.

 1. Recall that the first query we ran in the Exhaustive Search lab looked for parks that were associated with the Civil War.
 Notice that we have changed the EXACT keyword on the fetch line to APPROX for approximate.
-If the EXACT keyword is NOT used, the optimizer will choose a vector index if the cost is less than an exhaustive search.
-This can help ensure that you are actually running an approximate search:
-The APPROX keyword is optional and helps make the intent of the approximate query more obvious.
+If the EXACT keyword is NOT used, the optimizer will choose a vector index if one exists and if the access cost is less than an exhaustive search.
+Specifying APPROX can help ensure that you are actually running an approximate search.
+The APPROX keyword is optional but helps make the intent to run an approximate query more obvious.
 The EXACT keyword forces an exhaustive search.

     ```
     <copy>